dmfed/devenv/README.md

 If no environment variables were passed to docker run, the unprivileged user will default to **developer:developer** with uig/gid **1001:1001**.

-By default the user has passwordless sudo.
+By default the unprivileged user created by entrpoint script has passwordless sudo.
+If this is not the desired behaviour - consider editing **entrypoint.sh** before building the image.

 ## Create launch script
-This will create a bash script that runs the container from the image built above with your current username, uid and gid.
+This will create a bash script that runs the Docker container from the image built above with your current username, uid and gid.
 Since username, uid and gid are the same as in your host system you can safely mount anything from your host system into container without creating mess in host OS.

 By default the launch script mounts your home directory into the unprivileged user's home in the container.
-Edit as approprite.
+Edit the produced script as  approprite if this is not the desired behaviour.
 ```bash
 make script
 ```